Dragons celebrate top senior athletes

 Scholar Athlete of the Year

-Speed and smarts were also honored to two sport athletes with a cumulative GPA of 3.5 or higher.

-But three sport athlete Sydney Braaten earned the female honor.
-Braaten held a 3.99 GPA while trying to keep up with three sports.
+Three-sport athlete Sydney Braaten earned the female honor.
+Braaten held a 3.99 grade-point-average while trying to keep up with three sports.

-Volleyball head coach Darin Swenson called Braaten as someone who can “do it all.”
+Volleyball coach Darin Swenson called Braaten someone who could “do it all.”

 “The level of focus and energy that she would bring to all drills and activities was really something to see,” Swenson said.
 “As a coach, one of the things that you ask of your senior athletes is set an example for the younger athletes.
 Sydney did an excellent job in this area.”

-Braaten has been a “mainstay” on the blue line for LDC girls hockey all fours years.
-She has logged more ice time than anyone in that time and has been named defensive player of the year by her teammates multiple times.
+Braaten has been a “mainstay” on the blue line for Litchfield/Dassel-Cokato girls hockey team all four years.
+She logged more ice time than anyone in that time and was named defensive player of the year by her teammates multiple times.
 Braaten was also an all-conference honorable mention this season.

 In softball, Braaten lettered all four years and was on the Wright County Conference all-academic team in those years.
-Last season she was named to her first all-conference selection.
+She earned her first all-conference selection last season.

-“You are a great player and you have always had that winning attitude.” head coach Braaten said.
-“You were never satisfied with “good,” it always had to be better.
+“You are a great player and you have always had that winning attitude,” her coach and father, Luke Braaten, said.
+“You were never satisfied with ‘good,’ it always had to be better.
 I am so proud of you.
 As you look back on your softball career, please remember the many fun softball memories you have created with your teammates.
-I know being coached by your Dad wasn’t always easy and definitely not always fun, but you handled it well; even though your coach did make you carry the equipment a lot.
+I know being coached by your dad wasn’t always easy and definitely not always fun, but you handled it well, even though your coach did make you carry the equipment a lot.
 It has been my honor and privilege to be your coach.
 I will miss you so much.”

+“Being named Scholar Athlete of the year is an honor that I’m very proud of,” Braaten said.
+“I have always tried to do my best in both academics and athletics and to receive the award recognizes the dedication I have put in to balance both.”

-Ammermann was a runner in both cross country and in track and field.
-In his senior year for cross country, Ammermann finally made it to the state meet where he finished in 68th place out of 175.
+Ammermann participated in both cross country and track and field.
+In his senior year for cross country, Ammermann advanced to the state meet where he finished in 68th place out of 175.

-“He is self motivated to always do better than the day before whether it was a practice or a meet,” coach Dengerud said.
+“He is self-motivated to always do better than the day before, whether it was a practice or a meet,” coach Julie Dengerud said.
 “As he became the senior on the team, he continually worked hard and pulled his teammates with him.
 He was always at the finish line congratulating each runner as they came through the chute.”

-Track and Field head coach Satterlee had no doubt that Ammermann would have made it to state in the 800 if there was a season, but knows that he will be successful at whatever Ammermann does in the future.
+Track and field coach Shane Satterlee had no doubt that Ammermann would have made it to state in the 800-meter run if there had been a season this spring.

-Ammermann alsways made it a priority to excel in the classroom, but he also couldn't believe that he won the award.
+Ammermann always made it a priority to excel in the classroom, but he also couldn’t believe that he won the award.

 DRAGON AWARD

-Alyssa Olson was the fifth annual recipient of the Dragon Award, which was given to the two seniors who made outstanding contributions to their teams and displayed true Dragon spirit.
+Alyssa Olson was the fifth annual recipient of the Dragon Award, which is given to the two seniors who made outstanding contributions to their teams and displayed true Dragon spirit.

 During her freshman year, Olson broke her femur during the hockey season.
 It took her a year of surgery and physical therapy to get back to playing sports.
 It wasn’t easy, but her coming back to the volleyball court is what showed who she truly was.